drxyzw/crypto-dashboard/README.md

 # Crypto-dashboard

-This dashboard analyzes BTC/USD forward curve and implied volatility surface.
+This dashboard analyzes BTC/USD future curve and implied volatility surface.

 It also provides risk neutral probability and its moments, and regression analysis against realized moments of spot price.